Holistic Treatment for Liver Disease in Dogs and Cats

 liver disease (elevated liver enzymes).

-Liver Values That Can Appear on a Pet's Laboratory Blood Test:
+Liver Values That Can Appear in Your Pet's Test Results

 - An enzyme that becomes elevated with liver disease.